mcarrickscott/modarith/README.md

 For a quick start copy the files from here into a working directory, and try

 	python3 pseudo.py 64 2**255-19
+	./time

 Then 64-bit code for the suggested modulus is generated and tested.
 An executable that times important functions will be created if the platform allows it.
-The standalone C timing code is output to *time.c*, and code for production use is output to *code.c*
+The standalone C timing code is output to *time.c*, and code for production use is output to *code.c* and *header.h*

 For Rust

 	python3 pseudo_rust.py 64 2**255-19
+	./time

 In this case the output is directed to files *time.rs* and *code.rs*